Abdominal pain after lifting heavy object while pregnant will scare most future moms.

 Braxton Hicks Contractions

 Braxton Hicks contractions are sometimes one of those weird things that happen before labor.
+I bet you didn’t know that before getting pregnant.

-These are “fake contractions”.
+But hear me out; these are “fake contractions”.
 They happen in the last trimester, and even though many doctors claim they’re not a sign of labor, many women have reported giving birth soon after having Braxton Hicks contractions.

 If you feel abdominal pain after lifting heavy object while pregnant during the last trimester, it could be a Braxton Hicks contraction.

 They are not as painful as real contractions, but they can be very uncomfortable.
-Your uterine muscles are cramping and that’s the reason for your pain.
+Your uterine muscles are cramping, and that’s the reason for your pain.

 Round Ligament Pain